An Implicit GNN Solver for Poisson-like problems: Methodology

-Additionally, let $\mathcal{L}_\text{res}$ be the real-valued function which computes the mean square error (MSE) of the residual of the discretized equation:
+Our goal is, given a graph $G$ in $\mathcal{S}$, to find an optimal state in $\mathcal{U}$ that minimizes (\ref{loss-function}).
+Therefore, we define a Machine Learning algorithm \name, parameterized by $\theta$, that predicts from $G$ a solution $U$ in order to solve the following statistical problem: \\\\ \textit{Given a distribution $\mathcal{D}$ on space $\mathcal{S}$ and a loss function $\mathcal{L}_\text{res}$, solve:}

-The intuitive problem is given a graph $G$ to find an optimal state in $\mathcal{U}$ that minimizes (\ref{loss-function}).
-More generally, we are interested in building a Machine Learning solver, parametrized by $\theta$, which finds such an optimal state for any graphs $G$ sampled from a given distribution $\mathcal{D}$ over $\mathcal{S}$.
-Hence, the statistical problem can be formulated as follows: \textit{Given a distribution $\mathcal{D}$ on space $\mathcal{S}$ and a loss function $\mathcal{L}$, solve:}
+\name{} is trained using the loss function described in \eqref{loss-function}, which involves computing the matrix $A$ and vector $B$ in (\ref{linear-system}), obtained from the Finite Element method.
+However, the model only takes as input the mesh structure (converted into a graph), distances between nodes (used as edge features), and discretized values of the forcing term $f$ and boundary function $g$ (used as node features).
+As a result, once the model is trained, inference only requires information about the mesh and the original problem, eliminating the need for the expensive computation of the elements in the linear system (\ref{linear-system}).